 PM Modi-CMs meet: India records lowest death rate

-New Delhi, Jun 16: Prime Minister Narendra Modi on Tuesday held discussions with chief ministers and Lt governors of 21 states and union territories on ways to check the spread of novel coronavirus as thousands of fresh cases are being reported daily.
-This was Modi's sixth interaction with the chief ministers since the outbreak of the deadly virus.
+New Delhi, Jun 16: Prime Minister Narendra Modi on Tuesday held discussions with Chief Ministers and Lt Governors of 21 states and union territories on ways to check the spread of novel coronavirus as thousands of fresh cases are being reported daily.
+This was Modi's sixth interaction with the Chief Ministers since the outbreak of the deadly virus.

 The Prime Minister claimed that the impact of coronavirus in India is not as worse as in several other parts of the world.
 The death rate is also low as compared to most other nations, he added.
 The PM also stressed that the economy has started to look up.